 Our community promotes academic success through chapter-based scholarship programs.
 There is a minimum GPA for membership, and incentives encourage chapters to maintain a cumulative average higher than the all-university GPA.
 Fraternity men and sorority women consistently do better academically than the average WCU student.

-For the fall 2013 semester, the fraternity and sorority community achieved the following:
+For the spring 2014 semester, the fraternity and sorority community achieved the following:

 The average fraternity/sorority member at WCU earned a 3.21 GPA